 - Flowers are produced at the ends of pads in early summer.
 Mine bloomed within a few weeks of planting the cuttings I received at the Wood County Plant Swap.

 - The plant is protected out in the wild by law so do not disturb if you see growing in the desert.

 Hard to believe you can grow such a fascinating plant from seed but it is true.
 It is much easier to propagate from pads of the prickly pear cactus.
 Simply but very carefully, cut a pad that is at least six months old.
-Allow the pad from the cactus to form callus.
+Allow the pad from the cactus to form a callus.
 This process may take a week in warm weather and longer when the air is moist.
 When planting the pad, settle it upright about an inch deep in a well-drained medium.
-A mixture of equal parts of soil and sand or rough pumice is recommended.
+A mixture of equal parts of soil and sand or bag of pumice is recommended.
 Planting the pad too deeply will encourage rot.
 Once the plant is established you can water it.
 After the first watering let the plant remain dry in full sun area.